libbyshoop/runestone/source/GeneralIntro/introduction.rst

 repetition
     Perform some action repeatedly, usually with some variation.

-The above program :ref:`firstexample<firstexample>` returns an output due to the print statements as we can see in the program area.
+The program shown in this activecode uses one of the above parts of typical programs, which is output.
+Note how the print statements will return values to the output display area when you choose *run*.

+.. activecode:: firstexample

+    print("My first program adds two numbers, 2 and 3:")
+    print(2 + 3)

+Besides output, you will learn about the rest of the programs listed above.
 Believe it or not, that's pretty much all there is to it.
 Every program you've ever used, no matter how complicated, is made up of instructions that look more or less like these.
 Thus, we can describe programming as the process of